 He has now slammed into a King Charles Cavalier and, the other day, a Cockerpoo puppy.

 The scared little dog is bowled over and then Dexter gives it multiple little nips.
-No damage done, but a very frightened little dog and a justifiably upset owner.
+No physical damage done, but a very frightened little dog that now himself may become reactive to dogs and a justifiably upset owner.

 Dexter gets ‘nibbly’ when aroused, as I experienced for myself when left alone with him for a short while and I was fussing him.
 It seems a logical conclusion that if extremely aroused he may become more nibbly.